bdionne/bitstore/Readme.md

 The key idea is that a concept describes a set of individuals in some universe.
 Description logics can have quite a lot of features depending on whether they support disjunctions, disjointness, cardinalities and negations.
 The three main dialects of OWL, Lite, DL, and FULL, support increasing amounts of expressivity in terms of the logic with the tradeoff being the ability to do inferencing.
 OWL Full for example is largely intractable.

-By restricting the logic to a small set of features, description logics such as Ontylog have been able to support very large vocabularies, classifying them in reasonable time.
+By restricting the logic to a small set of features, description logics such as Ontylog have been able to support very large vocabularies, classifying them in a reasonable time.
 The features of Ontylog can be encoded as conjunctions of terms which are essentially binary predicates or triples.
 In fact OWL itself can be serialized as RDF so that triples are sufficent as storage for description logics.

 ### Simple Triple Store